w3c/smufl/scripts/fontlab/readme.md

 * Click the **Run macro** button in the toolbar of the **Edit Macro** window to run the macro.
 An extra **Output** window will appear, and log the output of the script as it runs, including any errors.

 ## Important: Set GLYPHNAMES\_JSON\_FILEPATH at the top of the script
-Each of the supplied script relies on the presence of the **glyphnames.json** metadata file that is part of the main SMuFL distribution.
+Apart from **add_anchors.py**, all of the supplied script relies on the presence of the **glyphnames.json** metadata file that is part of the main SMuFL distribution.
 [Download the metadata zip file](http://www.smufl.org/download/), and unzip it to a known location.

 In the **Edit Macro** window in FontLab Studio, find the line that reads: